Rajat-Roy/CarND-Advanced-Lane-Lines/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I defined a `draw()` method in the `LaneProcessor` class to draw the lane area onto the undistorted image of the input image.
-Here is a demonstration of the visual implemented in code cell 9 of the ipynb notebook.
+Here is a demonstration of the visualization implemented in code cell 9 of the ipynb notebook.

 ```python
 laneProcessor.draw_img(camera.Minv)